The best time to visit Yosemite National Park is in May or September when most of the park is open but not too crowded with summer tourists.

 Since mountain biking is not allowed in the park, all biking in Yosemite is road cycling.
-The park maintains 12 miles of paved bike paths within Yosemite Valley, which are best enjoyed during the fall when temperatures are more comfortable.
+The park maintains 12 miles of paved bike paths within Yosemite Valley, best enjoyed during the fall when temperatures are more comfortable.

-Additionally, the fall is a much more enjoyable time for road cycling in Yosemite because the roads tend to be snow free and the park generally sees fewer visitors during this time.
+Additionally, the fall is a much more enjoyable time for road cycling in Yosemite because the roads tend to be snow-free and the park generally sees fewer visitors during this time.
 That means fewer cars on the road and a more enjoyable ride through the park.

 Best time for bird watching

-The best time for bird watching in Yosemite is late May to early June when there are fewer crowds, yet plenty of migratory birds.
+The best time for bird watching in Yosemite is from late May to early June when there are fewer crowds, yet plenty of migratory birds.

 In general, the best bird watching in the park happens in the early mornings in the park’s less developed regions.
 Since snow tends to linger outside of the Valley at higher elevations throughout May, early June backpacking trips are a good option for snow-free bird watching.